-In their history plastics share at least two reference points with bodies of water: As natural oil and gas reservoirs, that grow as sediments in the ground of the seas.
-But also as macro- and micro plastics, when they return to these seas, rivers, lakes and beaches as plastic debris - this time not only as a sediment in the ground, but also as accumulated patches of debris.
-This plastic debris is known for and intruding other bodies: not just bodies of water, but also the bodies of rocks, animals and humans.
+In their history plastics share at least two reference points with bodies of water: As natural oil and gas reservoirs, that grow as sediments in the ground of the seas over a timespan of millions of years; as well as macro- and micro plastics, when they return to these seas, rivers, lakes and beaches in the form of plastic debris - but this time not alone as a sediment in the ground, but also as accumulated patches of debris that float and circulate within the waters.
+This plastic debris is known for intruding other bodies: not just bodies of water, but also the bodies of rocks, humans and other animals.

 Submitted as a bachelor thesis in Digital Media at the University of the Arts Bremen in 2019, this installation is part of an artistic research, that both were supervised and supported by Prof. Dr. Andrea Sick and Prof. Ralf Baecker.
 Indisposable as an installation accompanies the theoretical work "Kunststoffe als Glatte und Gekerbte Räume".
 This paper extends the spatial-political framing of plastics by retelling a geological and material history of the plastic spaces along the text "The Smooth and the Striated" by Gilles Deleuze und Félix Guattari.

 Since the beginning of their mass production in the second half of the 20th century, plastics have been portrayed as boundless, formable materials of fabrication and consumption.
-In 1957 Roland Barthes already described this exclusive emphasis on the malleability of plastics as highly reductionist:
+Already in 1957 Roland Barthes described this exclusive emphasis on the malleability of plastics as highly reductionist: